alexandrabcory/Oxygen_Optode_Analysis/README.md

                   Folder Structure

+All scripts are located in the folder 'Scripts'.
+All executions are performed in 'main.py' file.

-Prior to running this code, set up the following folder structure:
+Prior to running the code, set up the following folder structure (which matches the folder structure here on Git):

-a source folder, including:
+a Scripts folder, including:
 - main.py
 - Step_1_Crop_Images.py
 - Step_2_Calculate_Oxygen.py